 Students with a bachelor's degree in a field other than mechanical engineering may be required to take undergraduate leveling courses in preparation for graduate studies in mechanical engineering.
-The leveling course requirements are determined by the Director of Graduate Studies upon the student's admission to the Ph.D. program.
+The leveling course requirements are determined by the associate chair of graduate studies upon the student's admission to the Ph.D. program.